isomerpages/pa-chingay/_about-us/Chingay 2021/Light of Hope.md

 | | |

 The theme signifies how each one of us in the community represents a sparkle of light to bring hope and warmth to one another.
 As we unite as a community, we will emerge stronger together.
 With a refreshed digital format, Chingay innovates to break the boundaries of time and space to bring together new arts and cultural groups, corporations as well as individuals to co-create Chingay 2021 together.
 The showcase has a blend of old and new cultural performances, traditional and emerging art forms, but presented as a digital experience for the first time.

+**PRELUDE – THE SPARK OF INSPIRATION 追光**

+We create light.
+With light, comes hope.
+And with the light of hope, we take flight.

+Featuring talented local performers across 14 different dance genres, including traditional, contemporary and modern.
+Be inspired by the performers’ passion in their work of art.
+Celebrate the strive towards excellence as we ignite the Light of Hope.

+**SEGMENT 1 – THE FLAME OF RESILIENCE 威光**

+We may encounter difficulties unexpectedly at any point of time, obstacles, challenges and struggles.
+But with resilience and determination, we can overcome any challenges and emerge stronger together.
+A spectacular display of Chinese traditional arts infused with digital elements as they portray the spirit of unity and strength in overcoming challenging times.

+**SEGMENT 2 – THE BLAZE OF DIVERSITY 聚光**

+Experience different cultures fused with modern elements by our ASEAN friends and ethnic communities.

+**ACT 1: MELODY OF ASEAN**<br>
+“We may come from different countries, With unique languages, cultures and identities.
+But we are neighbours.
+We live in one world.
+We have one vision.
+We play one melody.
+A song… of hope.
+Together.”
+Travel with us to 10 ASEAN countries and enjoy uniquely cultural performances with the melodious tune presented by musicians from these countries.

+**ACT 2: TENUNAN ZAMAN – THE FABRIC OF TIME**<br>
+The fabric of time weaves various styles and nuances of the Malay community in an endless dialogue of peace, benevolence and glory.
+Each strand of sight and sound represents hope, active participation and continuity from the people as a symbol of purity and graciousness.
+Be enthralled by the gallant display combining dance, fashion, music and chants of dikir barat in “Tenunan Zaman” - The Fabric Of Time.

+ACT 3: IRULIL OLI ( இருளில் ஒளி ) - THE LIGHT IN DARKNESS
+The lamp the lights the way in darkness.
+The intricate movements of the dancers.
+The bursts of colours in beautiful designs.
+The vibrant rhythm of Singapore’s multi-racial musical touch.
+Enjoy this refreshing showcase of various Indian art forms performed with a fusion band, inspired by the Light of Hope.

+ACT 4: SPARKS 燃
+Feel the rising temperature from the sparks of creativity when Chinese Opera meets street style.
+This unconventional dialogue between traditional Chinese Opera and modern street art is set to bring you into an arena beyond expectations.